Oded-Ben-Yair/quiz-app/README.md

 ## Features

-- **Randomized Questions**: Each game presents 10 random questions of varying difficulty levels.
+- **Randomized Questions**: Each game presents 15 random questions, 5 each from easy, medium, and hard difficulty levels.
 - **Timed Quiz**: Users have a limited amount of time to answer each question.
 - **Score Submission**: At the end of the quiz, users can submit their scores to a leaderboard.
 - **Leaderboard**: The app displays a scoreboard with the top scores.